BofA tells judge MBIA split must be annulled

 Giuffra also argued the transaction was based on a flawed one-person review by Jack Buchmiller, an analyst at the state insurance department who reviewed the restructuring.

-The state insurance department reviewed only 1 percent of the MBIA Insurance unit's structured-finance portfolio, Giuffra said, and it never saw a $3.75 million analysis by Lehman Brothers paid for by MBIA, which showed MBIA had far greater losses than the bond insurer was telling the department.
+The state insurance department reviewed only 1 percent of the portfolio of MBIA's new structured-finance unit, MBIA Insurance, and it never saw a $3.75 million analysis by Lehman Brothers paid for by MBIA, which showed MBIA had far greater losses than MBIA was telling the department.

-The Lehman study showed MBIA Insurance unit's supposed policyholder surplus of $3.3 billion was a negative, according to the banks.
+The Lehman study showed MBIA Insurance's supposed policyholder surplus of $3.3 billion was a negative, according to the banks.

-The restructuring was approved by Eric Dinallo, then superintendent of the insurance department, on February 17, 2009.

-The insurance department was combined with banking oversight to form the New York State Department of Financial Services in 2011.

-According to transcripts quoted by Giuffra, Buchmiller expressed concern about making a decision before seeing an audited financial statement.
-If the approval were called into question, it would look like the department had acted in haste, Giuffra quoted Buchmiller as saying on February 9, 2009.

-Lawyers for MBIA and the state, who have said the insurance department acted properly in approving the split, will present their case to the judge after the banks.
+Lawyers for MBIA and the state, who have said the insurance department acted properly, will present their case to the judge after the banks.

 The case is ABN Amro Bank NV et al v.
 Dinallo, New York State Supreme Court, New York County, No. 601846/2009.